 There are a number of scenarios that lead to broken bones in auto wrecks.
 Bones often break when cars collide at a high rate of speed or with considerable force.

-Although broken bones are less likely in low speed rear-end accident, elderly people are more susceptible to fractures.
+Although broken bones are less likely in low-speed rear-end accidents, elderly people are more susceptible to fractures.

 The circumstances leading to broken bones in a crash include: